-Uttar Pradesh is the most populous state in India where multi-hued culture has blossomed, it boasts of having multicultural, multiracial, fabulous wealth of nature-hills, valleys, rivers, forests, and vast plains.
+Uttar Pradesh is the most populous state in India where multi-hued culture has blossomed, it boasts of having a multicultural, multiracial, fabulous wealth of nature-hills, valleys, rivers, forests, and vast plains.

-Uttar Pradesh has the oldest seat of India’s culture and civilization, as it is around holy river Ganga where the ancient cities and towns were found.
+Uttar Pradesh has the oldest seat of India’s culture and civilization, as it is around the holy river Ganga where the ancient cities and towns were found.
 The main attraction of India Taj is situated in Uttar Pradesh.